grate-driver/grate/Assembler-syntax.md

 ## Fragment assembler

-The fragment assembler is defined by the fragment program parameters, the uniform constants and the instructions placed.
+The fragment assembler is defined by the fragment program parameters, the uniform constants and the instructions.

 #### Parameters